NMReDATAInitiative/NMReDATAInitiative.github.io/README.md

 [**Contact: **Damien Jeannerat (coordinator)](mailto:damien.jeannerat@nmredata.org?subject=Interest%20of%20the%20NMReDATA%20initiative) to join the initiative!

-Managed by D. Jeannerat, university of Geneva
+Managed by D. Jeannerat, NMRprocess.ch